mezzo-forte-design/geoxp/README.md

 ### **`.internalGeolocation(enabled: boolean)`**
 Enables/disables defalut internal geolocation system ([Geolocation API](https://developer.mozilla.org/it/docs/Web/API/Geolocation)).
-In case you has an external geolocation system you may want to disable this calling `internalGeolocation(false)` and update the position with the `updateGeolocation` method.
+In case you have an external geolocation system, you may want to disable this calling `internalGeolocation(false)` and update the position with the `updateGeolocation` method.

 ### **`.updateGeolocation(position: object)`**
 Provides external geolocation updates (in case geolocation API isn’t available and/or you want to use an external Geolocation system).
 Position must be passed as [Geolocation API standard position object](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPosition).
 Can also be used for development purposes, to simulate user location.

 ### **`.hasActiveSpots(): bool`**
 Returns true if there are active spots.